Covid-19 Inquiry’s Module 4 report: public trust in vaccines needs rebuilding and vaccine injury compensation is inadequate

 30 April 2026

-Garden Court North’s inquests and public inquiries’ team represents the Covid-19 Bereaved Families For Justice UK at the Covid Inquiry.
+Garden Court North’s inquests and public inquiries’ team represents both the Covid-19 Bereaved Families For Justice UK and the Covid Vaccine Injured and Bereaved Groups at the Covid Inquiry.
 Credit: William Barton / Shutterstock.

-The Chair of the UK Covid-19 Inquiry, Baroness Hallett, published her report into Module 4 on 16 April 2026, concluding that the prompt development and rollout of vaccines was “an extraordinary feat” but that governments and health services must rebuild public trust in vaccines.
+The Chair of the UK Covid-19 Inquiry, Baroness Hallett, published her report into Module 4 on 16 April 2026, concluding that the prompt development and rollout of vaccines was “an extraordinary feat” but that governments and health services must rebuild public trust in vaccines, and improve the inadequate compensation system for those who suffered from vaccine injury.

 The report found that vaccine uptake was lower in communities with greater levels of deprivation and some ethnic minority groups, which were “predictable disparities” that “must be addressed before the next pandemic”.